Te Ture, Waeture me ngā Tikanga Act, Regulations & Codes

 Retirement Villages (Dispute Panel) Regulations 2006

-Set out dispute panel appointment and hearing processes, and compliment Part 4 of the Act.
+Set out dispute panel appointment and hearing processes, and complement Part 4 of the Act.

 Retirement Villages (Fees) Regulations 2006